The Polynomial Set Associated with a Fixed Number of Matrix-Matrix Multiplications: Polynomial subsets

-For seven multiplications, we believe that the state of the art is $d=30$, \cite[Table~3]{saib21} with $s=4$, which in our context corresponds to the reduction $a_{23}=a_{33}=a_{34}=a_{43}=a_{44}=a_{45}=0$ and $a_{78}=0$.
-In Figure~\ref{fig:reduced}, we see that the highest admissible degree seems to be $d=42$ with $r=5$.
-Using the same technique as for $m=6$ we were able to find a solution to the system for the Taylor expansion of the exponential.
-We used scaling $\alpha=16$, complex arithmetic and the following structure:
+For seven multiplications, we believe that the state of the art is $d=30$ \cite[Table~3]{saib21} with $s=4$, which in our context corresponds to the reduction $a_{23}=a_{33}=a_{34}=a_{43}=a_{44}=a_{45}=0$ and $a_{78}=0$.
+In Figure~\ref{fig:reduced} we see that the highest admissible degree appears to be $d=42$ with $r=5$.
+Using the same technique as for $m=6$, we were able to find a solution to the system for the Taylor expansion of the exponential.
+We used scaling $\alpha=16$, complex arithmetic, and the following structure:

-The fixed elements in $a_{3,3}=a_{5,3}=0$ were selected empirically in an attempt to avoid very large condition numbers.
-The maximum absolute number in the coefficient vector is $2.8\cdot10^{6}$ and the condition number of the Jacobian at the solution is $2.9\cdot10^{13}$.
+The fixed elements $a_{3,3}=a_{5,3}=0$ were selected empirically in an attempt to avoid very large condition numbers.
+The maximum absolute value in the coefficient vector is $2.8\cdot10^{6}$, and the condition number of the Jacobian at the solution is $2.9\cdot10^{13}$.
 From this we conclude the following in a complex sense. \begin{conjecture}[Seven multiplications]

 \end{conjecture}